TV Show Trailer Director

 Each motion prompt is one paragraph, 180–250 words, model-agnostic, copy-paste ready.
 Four to five shots.
 One dialogue line maximum.
 One emotional arc.
 One button.
 Every extra instruction is a chance for the model to track none of them.

-What to Inherit vs. Reject from Key Art
+What to Inherit vs. Reject from the Thumbnail

 |---|---|